Pavankumarmanagoli/Fashion-recommender-system/README.md

 ```

 ## Usage
-1. **Generate embeddings** (run once after downloading the dataset):
+1. **Generate embeddings** (run once after downloading the dataset).
+   This script scans the `images/` directory, extracts features with ResNet50, and saves `embeddings.pkl` and `filenames.pkl` to disk.
    ```bash
    python app.py
    ```
-2. **Launch the Streamlit app**:
+2. **Launch the Streamlit app**.
+   The app loads the saved embeddings and lets you upload a query image to retrieve the nearest matches.
    ```bash
    streamlit run main.py
    ```
-   Upload a fashion image and the app will display similar items from the dataset.
+   After the app opens in your browser, upload a fashion image and the system will display similar products from the dataset.

 ## Example
 Below is a minimal example showing how to load the embeddings and retrieve similar items programmatically: